hpe-dev-incubator/hpe-dev-portal/content/platform/determined-ai/home.md

 * **Automatically find high-quality models** with advanced hyperparameter tuning from the creators of Hyperband.

-* **Get more from your GPUs** with smart scheduling and cut cloud GPU costs by seamlessly using preemptible instances.
+* **Get more from your GPUs** with smart scheduling and cut cloud GPU costs by seamlessly using spot instances.

 * **Track and reproduce your work** with experiment tracking that works out-of-the-box, covering code versions, metrics, checkpoints, and hyperparameters.